IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 -   The `snapshot_name_prefix` parameter is optional.

-    **Note:** For IBM DS8000® Family, the maximum prefix length is five characters.<br/>The maximum prefix length for other systems is 20 characters.<br/>For storage systems that use Spectrum Virtualize, the `CSI` prefix is added as default if not specified by the user.
+    **Note:** For IBM DS8000® family, the maximum prefix length is five characters.<br/>The maximum prefix length for other systems is 20 characters.<br/>For storage systems that use Spectrum Virtualize, the `CSI` prefix is added as default if not specified by the user.

 -   The `pool` parameter is not available on IBM FlashSystem A9000 and A9000R storage systems.
 For these storage systems, the snapshot must be created on the same pool as the source.